willmartian/willmartin.dev/posts/conditionally-rendering-eleventy.md

 Sometimes, we don't want to show anything if a condition is met.

-One way to accomplish this is using the ternary operator again, and returning an empty string if the provided condition is false.
+One way to accomplish this is using the ternary operator again, returning an empty string if the provided condition is false.

 ``` js
   render({ bool: false }) {